Bidwell Mansion SHP

 When constructed, Bidwell Mansion featured the most modern plumbing, gas lighting and water systems.
 The overall style of the three-story brick structure is that of an Italian Villa, an informal, warmly romantic style.
 The building's exterior is finished with a pink tinted plaster.

 From Highway 99: Take East First Avenue exit and head west.
 Turn Left on Esplanade.
 The park is located on the right hand side of the road at Memorial Way and Esplanade.

 From Highway 5: Take Highway 32 exit at Orland east 20 miles to West Sacramento Avenue.
 Turn left (east) onto West Sacramento Avenue to The Esplanade where you turn right (south).

 The Mansion is located at 525 Esplanade.
-The Visitor Center is open Mon.
-12-5 and Sat. & Sun.
-11-5.
-Tours start at 12:00pm Monday and 11:00am on Saturday and Sunday.
+The Visitor Center is open Friday through Monday from 11 AM to 5 PM.
 Tours are generally held every hour, with the last group leaving at 4:00pm.
-Please call ahead to confirm daily tour schedule.
+Please call ahead to confirm daily tour schedule

 Seasons/Climate Recommended Clothing

 Summer and spring are warm; fall and winter can be cool.
 Layered clothing is advised.
 The mansion it temperature controlled.

 Tours consist of three floors of Bidwell Mansion, including approximately 50 stairs.
 The first floor of Bidwell Mansion is accessible via an exterior ramp.
 The two upper levels are only accessible by stairs.
 For visitors unable to climb stairs, an open-captioned video of the 2nd and 3rd floors may be viewed in the Visitor Center.

 The Visitor Center is completely accessible.
 It includes restrooms, water fountain, a lobby, a museum store, an exhibit hall and a theater.